Leather Top Vintage Desk

 Painting the Vintage Desk

 I am aiming for a bit of a lighter black finish.
-To achieve this only one coat of Derby is painted on the desk using a damp Cling On before being distressed with a wet clean cloth.
+To achieve this only one coat of black furniture paint is painted on the desk using a damp Cling On before being distressed with a wet clean cloth.
 Doing this creates a softer distressing along the edges.
-The painted surface of the desk is sealed using Ebony, which is a black tinted protective finish.
+The painted surface of the desk is sealed with is a black tinted protective finish.
+You can find great quality furniture paint online HERE.

 A Desk Needs a Chair